SoftUni-Internal/interactive-content/EN/04-Table-Relations/05-Relational-Schema.md

 After we finish creating the database and its entities, we can view them and their relations using a tool named **E/R Diagram**.

-Integrated into MySQL Workbench, it creates a **Relational schema** of all the entities in the database.
+Integrated into MySQL Workbench, it creates a **relational schema** of all the entities in the database.

 The relational schemas describe the structure of our database.